tiemma/blog.bakman.build/blogs/exploring-the-math-of-thresholds.md

 ---
 layout: post_no_side_bar
+title: Exploring The Math of Thresholds
+date: Jan 18, 2024
+tags: ["metrics", "thresholds", "statistics", "law of large numbers", "curve fitting"]
 ---

-# Exploring The Math of Thresholds

 > "I have had my results for a long time: but I do not yet know how I am to arrive at them." - Carl Friedrich Gauss

 *TLDR*: How do I guarantee a threshold works for an interval of metric observations?
-The answer is it depends on the metric behavior.
+The answer is it depends on the systems' behavior.

 ## What is a metric?